aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 ### Interest Calculation

-calculate and apply monthly interest based on the average daily balance throughout the month.
+Calculate and apply monthly interest based on the average daily balance throughout the month.

 #### Traditional Approach